peasy-lib/peasy-lib/packages/peasy-lighting/README.md

 ## First look

 In Peasy Lighting one or more lighting layers are added on top of existing graphics in an element serving as viewport.
-Peasy Lighting only requires light sources to be added, but by providing informaton about entities more advanced features such as shadows can be used.
+Peasy Lighting only requires light sources to be added, but by providing informaton about entities more advanced features such as layered lighting and shadows can be used.

 ```html
 <div id="my-viewport" style="position: relative">